streetsmart-ai/zkshare/README.md

 # zkshare

-A secure, zero-knowledge secret sharing and environment management toolkit.
-This project provides a robust backend for ephemeral secret sharing, a Python package for zero-knowledge .env encryption, and a sample React frontend to demonstrate real-world usage.
+A secure, client-side encrypted secret sharing and environment management toolkit.
+This project provides a robust backend for ephemeral secret sharing, a Python package for encrypted .env management, and a sample React frontend to demonstrate real-world usage.

 ---